knastnt/beta.rollbox.su/wp-content/plugins/loginpress/readme.txt

 * Compatibility: Compatible with WordPress 4.9.

 = 1.1.4 - 2018-03-31 =
-* Bugfix: addons notice links
+* Bugfix: Addons notice links.

 = 1.1.3 - 2018-03-30 =
 * New Feature: Compatible with Multisite.